wiskott-lab/classification-reconstruction-encoder/README.md

 Clone the repository to your local machine and install the requirements.

 ## Usage
 To train a FC-based or CNN-based CRE, run the training script train_cre.py.
-To train a CNN-based CRE, run the training script train_cre_vit.py.
+To train a ViT-based CRE, run the training script train_cre_vit.py.
 Model and training parameters can be changed in both training scripts.

 ## Citation